Bootcamp-AI/scenario-examples/cplusplus/Route_Planning_Project/step8.md

 ```
 The first argument is given by the counter index.
 The second argument should be a pointer to the RouteModel instance that the Node belongs to.
 Since you are writing your code inside the RouteModel constructor, you can use the this keyword to get a pointer to the current RouteModel instance.
 In other words, you can pass this as the second argument.
 The last argument is given by the Model::Node in the for loop.

-<b>Have a look at the [video](https://www.bootcampai.org/courses/c-developer-nanodegree-program/lesson/09-code-create-routemodel-nodes/) below for a brief overview of this file.</b>
+<strong>Have a look at the [video](https://www.bootcampai.org/courses/c-developer-nanodegree-program/lesson/09-code-create-routemodel-nodes/) below for a brief overview of this file.</strong>